sosoyan/trRefsUpdater/README.md

 ###Usage

-It checks for new versions* of reference files after every time you open maya scenes.
-If
+Basicly it checks for new filename versions of referenced files, after every time you open maya scene and if founds one, will porpose to update them.

-2.To use as seperate command see refsUpdater() function.
+Also can be used as seperate command.

 ```bash
 trRefsUpdater.refsUpdater()
 ```
-it can be used with custom flags `il` (if loaded) and `tr` (top reference) to fit in your pipeline.
+Custom `il` (if loaded) and `tr` (top reference) flags are available to make it fit in your pipeline.

 ```bash
 refsUpdater([il=boolean],[tr=boolean])